Touchless Faucets in Commercial Airline Lavatories

 Use this sequence as a practical checklist when defining and certifying touchless faucets in commercial airline lavatories.

-3. Component Selection: Choose corrosion-resistant alloys/finishes; laminar or multi-laminar outlet; latching solenoid with surge suppression; EMC shielding and ESD paths.
+3. Component Selection: Use corrosion-resistant alloys/finish; laminar or multi-laminar outlet; latching solenoid with surge protection; EMC shielding and ESD paths.

-4. Qualification: Develop qualification plan to DO-160 categories (temperature, vibration, humidity, fluids, EMC).
-Coordinate with the ODA for Part 25 compliance using: RTCA DO-160 , 14 CFR Part 25
+4. Qualification: Formulate qualification plan in DO-160 categories (Temperature, Vibration, Humidity, Fluids, EMC).
+Make co-ordination with the ODA on the following for part 25 RTCA DO-160 , 14 CFR Part 25

-5. Hygiene & Maintenance: Define purge cycles, thermal disinfection options, and cleaning chemistry compatibility.
-Establish AMM tasks for strainer/aerator, filter, and seal replacement, referencing healthcare findings on water hygiene such as: CDC Infection Control — Water Systems Guidance
+5. Hygiene & Maintenance: Define purge cycles, thermal methods of disinfection, and compatibility of cleaning chemistry.
+Set up the AMM tasks related to strainer/aerator, filter, and seal change based on healthcare-related information regarding water quality and hygiene, such as: CDC Infection Control — Water Systems Guidance

 07 · References & Studies

-Key sources for aircraft lavatory touchless faucet engineering, environmental qualification, and hygiene risk management:
+Primary sources of information on aircraft lavatory touchless faucet technology, environmental qualification, and hygiene risk:

 No responses yet